Adoption or Surrogacy: How We Can Help With Both Processes

-After 25 years of successfully growing thousands of families through adoption, American Adoptions has now expanded into another exciting opportunity: surrogacy!
+After 25 years of successfully growing thousands of families through adoption, American Adoptions has now expanded into another exciting opportunity for hopeful parents: surrogacy!

-While American Surrogacy LLC is a completely separate organization from American Adoptions, it was founded upon many of the same principles as our adoption agency: support, education, care and communication, and always with the child’s best interest at the forefront of everything we do.
+While American Surrogacy is a completely separate organization from American Adoptions, it was founded upon many of the same principles as our adoption agency: support, education, care and communication, and always with the client’s best interest at the forefront of everything we do.
 We have helped many intended parents who are torn between surrogacy vs. adoption, and we can help you, too.

-If you are looking for a surrogacy agency or you are ready to find a surrogate now, please read on to learn more about surrogacy, the differences between surrogacy and adoption, and how American Surrogacy can help you add to your family through assisted-reproductive technologies.
+If you are looking for a surrogacy agency or you are ready to find a surrogate now, please read on to learn more about surrogacy, the differences between surrogacy and adoption, and how American Surrogacy can help you add to your family through assisted reproductive technologies.

-Surrogacy is an arranged pregnancy using a surrogate mother and any combination of the intended parents’ or a donor’s genetic materials.
-An embryo is created via in vitro fertilization, which is then transferred to the surrogate mother.
+Surrogacy is an arranged pregnancy using a surrogate and any combination of the intended parents’ or a donor’s genetic materials.
+An embryo is created via in vitro fertilization, and it is then transferred to the surrogate’s uterus.

-American Surrogacy specializes in gestational surrogacy, meaning the surrogate mother’s egg isn’t used and thus is never the biological mother of the child.
+American Surrogacy specializes in gestational surrogacy, meaning the surrogate’s egg isn’t used and thus is never the biological mother of the child she carries.

 While there are many similarities between the adoption and surrogacy processes, there are of course some key differences.